 Due to the size of the Jail's population, as well as the Administration's commitment to afford each inmate a reasonable amount of access to the facility, scheduling conflicts can sometimes arise.
-To mitigate this issue, the Administration now offers inmates netbooks with secure access to the library's online subscriptions to WestLaw and Lexis Nexis.
+To mitigate this issue, the Administration now offers inmates netbooks with secure access to the library's online subscriptions to Lexis Nexis.
 This innovative solution has helped alleviate overcrowding and enhanced security by minimizing inmate movements inside the Jail.

 As of December 2019, the Bergen County Jail has opened a third law library to afford greater access and higher quality visitation times for inmates and detainees.